Iteranya/anita-cms/README.md

 - Give Asta (or Aina) a Search Engine Optimization capability
 - Better test coverage
 - More graceful Form Seeding (currently don't exist, actually, only page, roles and config for now)
-- Category and Tags are the same (should be separated)
+- Category and Labels are the same (should be separated)
 - Sandbox Aina properly (Dummy Browser, Dummy Database, Dummy Dynamic API...
 Goddammit, I'll add disclaimers for now)

 Terrible Ideas That Won't Go Away